h0tbird/meshlab/README.md

 # multi-primary-mesh

 Welcome to my Istio validation lab repository!
-In this lab, I have created a setup to validate Istio configuration in a cell-based architecture.
+In this lab, I have created a setup to validate Istio configurations in a cell-based architecture.
 Each cell is an architecture block representing a unit of isolation and scalability.
 The lab defines two cells, named "pasta" and "pizza", each composed of two clusters.
 Each cluster is configured with a multi-primary Istio control-plane for high availability and resilience.